PyChina/weekly/content/Issue/issue-379.md

     + CHRISTIAN MEDINA
     + • Shared by Christian Medina

-Interesting recap of the author’s experience creating a single-file executable of a Python application using four different tools: Cython, Nuitka, PyOxidizer, and PyInstaller.
+Interesting recap of the author's experience creating a single-file executable of a Python application using four different tools: Cython, Nuitka, PyOxidizer, and PyInstaller.

 (`是也乎:`